instagibbs/bolts/XX-eltoo-transactions.md

 in short:

 1. Package relay is implemented and deployed, as per [this link](https://github.com/bitcoin/bips/pull/1324)
-1. All transactions cooperatively created are nVersion==3, which opts into a more restrictive pattern of spending
-  - All transactions are RBF replaceable.
-  - Maximum total package size limited to economically realstic sizes to make RBF replacement efficient.
-This is a BIP125 rule#3 work-around.
+1. [This policy](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-September/020937.html) is adopted for rule#3 pinning mitigation.
-1. Ephemeral dust outputs are implemented.
-This allows dust to be standard if and only if it is spent in a relay package by a transaction within that package.
-This enables 0-value anchor outputs.
+1. Ephemeral Anchors are implemented.
+This new output type must be immediately spent in package relay.
+   This output is allowed dust-level values, including zero.
 1. Annex data is allowed, up to at least 33 bytes worth for our purposes.

 Alternative designs not implemented: